lendable-test/fee-calculation/README.md

 Treat the packaged code as a template, if you feel that your solution can be improved with modifications to it then please go ahead.

+# Requirements
+* PHP 7.3

+## Dev requirements
+* PHP 7.3 xml, PHP 7.3 mbstring
+* Ant
+* Git
+* Composer

+## Docker
+Also, you can use Docker for everything.

+See instructions below...

 # Installation
 A database or any other external dependency is not required for this test.